• Skip to main content

 • And finally, click “Buy”

-If you don’t know which stock investment app to choose, Acorns, Stash, Ally, and Fidelity are all good options.
-Any stock investment app will work though, so just choose one and get started with the steps above.
+If you don’t know which stock investment app to choose, then SoFi stocks, Acorns, Stash, Ally, or Fidelity are all decent options.
+Lots of stock investment app will work though, so choose one and get started with the steps above.

 2. Choose a Specific Stock (or Basket of Stocks)